junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "You alright?"
 Butch reads his face.

 Dean hates it when people around him seem always can read his thoughts on his face.
 "Yeah," he finishes the drink, leaving the glass on the bar and standing up.
-"Need some sleep now, see you in the morning.
+"Can use some sleep now, see you in the morning.
 Have a good night."

 Butch nods, and wishes him a good night.